The Likely Cause of Addiction Has Been Discovered, and It Is Not What You Think

 The opening of these waters south of Martha’s Vineyard comes at an inauspicious moment for U.S. offshore wind as the long-sought nearby Cape Wind project is all but dead, according to the Boston Globe, after suffering a decade of “controversy and mismanagement.”

-What could be the final blow for Cape Wind came earlier this month as two major power companies that had agreed to purchase the bulk […]
+What could be the final blow for Cape Wind came earlier this month as two major power companies that had agreed to purchase the bulk of […]

 Read the Full Article